ValeevGroup/tiledarray/INSTALL.md

   - Boost.Container: header-only
   - Boost.Test: header-only or (optionally) as a compiled library, *only used for unit testing*
   - Boost.Range: header-only, *only used for unit testing*
-- [BTAS](http://github.com/ValeevGroup/BTAS), tag 8418021a283000ada8edd4994bd81f35652d4b49 (will be downloaded automatically, if missing)
+- [BTAS](http://github.com/ValeevGroup/BTAS), tag bd42eb3a2b84a46953edc7a8f7afbe5c98efa2c5 .
+If usable BTAS installation is not found, TiledArray will download and compile
-- BLAS library
+  BTAS from source. *This is the recommended way to compile BTAS for all users*.
-- [MADNESS](https://github.com/m-a-d-n-e-s-s/madness), tag 925552feaf326cca8e83de7bd042074ad3cfd3f1 .
+- [MADNESS](https://github.com/m-a-d-n-e-s-s/madness), tag b22ee85059e6ccc9a6e803ba0550652ece8d9df1 .
   Only the MADworld runtime and BLAS/LAPACK C API component of MADNESS is used by TiledArray.
-  If usable MADNESS installation is not found, TiledArray will download and compile MADNESS. *This is the recommended way to compile MADNESS for all users*.
+  If usable MADNESS installation is not found, TiledArray will download and compile MADNESS from source. *This is the recommended way to compile MADNESS for all users*.
   A detailed list of MADNESS prerequisites can be found at [MADNESS' INSTALL file](https://github.com/m-a-d-n-e-s-s/madness/blob/master/INSTALL_CMake);
   it also also contains detailed
   MADNESS compilation instructions.